404-Server-Not-Found/Raspbian-Power-Loss-Monitor/README.md

 s.quit()
 ```
 -----------------------------------------------------------------
- Now just save everything, reboot the Pi using "sudo reboot" and test the power failure scripts by unpluging the UPS!
+ Save the script, reboot the Pi using "sudo reboot" and test the power failure scripts by unpluging the UPS!